LISTEN TO AUDIO OF THIS CONTENT

 Withdrawal from alcohol can be physically painful, but anyone experiencing them is in the midst of a medical emergency and should be hospitalized.
 There is the danger of the cardiovascular system completely collapsing, which can result in death.
 Medical science has been able to reduce the mortality rate from them over the past 50 years, yet anywhere from 1 to 15 percent of people who develop this condition will die.

-Unsupervised Alcohol Detoxification Can Be Fatal
+Alcohol Detox Can Be Fatal

 Delirium Tremens is a very serious medical condition.
 Because of the significant impact it has on the cardiovascular system and other vital areas of the body, it can be fatal.